Kids Planet Circle Logo

 The good news is that there are clear signs to look out for.
 Here’s how to tell when to size up your child’s nappy, plus answers to the questions we hear most from parents.

 Every brand has slightly different size bands, and they often overlap.
 That’s helpful in theory, but in real life it can leave you staring at the packet thinking, “3 or 4… which are you?!”
+Rather than focusing only on the number on the pack, look for these five signs:

-1. You’re dealing with more leaks than usual
+You’re dealing with more leaks than usual

+If you’re suddenly changing more outfits (and cot sheets) than nappies, it could be time to size up.
 Smaller nappies hold less, so as your little one grows, they may out-pee the absorbency.
 If the nappy feels very heavy or saturated after naps or overnight, or your baby wakes with a red or irritated bottom, it might be struggling to keep up.

-2. You can see red marks on their tummy or thighs
+You can see red marks on their tummy or thighs

 Gently check your baby’s skin when you change them.
 If you’re noticing red marks around the waistband or leg cuffs, or it looks like the nappy is digging in, it’s likely too tight.